OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ## Use the command line tools to debug

-If you are not using VS Code, you can use the command line (such as bash, or PowerShell) to run your add-in.
+If you aren't using VS Code, you can use the command line (such as bash, or PowerShell) to run your add-in.
 You'll need to use the browser developer tools to debug your code in Excel on the web.
 You cannot debug the desktop version of Excel using the command line.

 1. From the command line run `npm run watch` to watch for and rebuild when code changes occur.
 2. Open a second command line window (the first one will be blocked while running the watch.)